Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Dataset and Experiment Setup

-We have collected a total of 3,811 positive examples and 3,847 negative examples, resulting in a dataset comprising 7,658 user-post pairs in total.
+In the end, we collected 3,811 positive examples and 3,847 negative examples, resulting in a dataset consisting of a total of 7,658 user-post pairs.
 We divide the dataset into three subsets with an 80\% - 10\% - 10\% split for train, validation, and test purposes, respectively.
-The detailed statistics of the collected data are illustrated in Tab. \ref{tab:data_statistics}.
+The detailed statistics of the collected data are illustrated in \tbref{tab:data_statistics}.
 We provide the training details of our model in Appendix \ref{appendix:training}.